bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hartley.md

 **Brian Hartley** was an English mathematician whose main topic was locally finite groups where he used his wide knowledge of finite groups in proving properties of infinite groups which were in a sense close to finite.

 ### Mathematical Profile (Excerpt):
-* Thomas Hartley, a joiner, married Annie, a cotton mill worker, in 1934.
-* They had two children, Brian (the subject of this biography) born in 1939 and a daughter Mavis born three years later.
-* Thomas and Annie Hartley lived with Annie's mother Amelia Kay for the first twelve year of their marriage and both continued working.
-* This meant that Brian was mostly brought up by his maternal grandmother for the first seven years of his life.
 * In the autumn of 1943 Brian began his schooling at Spring Hill Infants School, Accrington.
 * Brian didn't spend all his primary education at this school for he attended the Peel Park Infants in Accrington in 1945-46.
-* In the summer of 1946 the family moved into a small terraced house in Fife Street, Accrington and shortly after, Brian attended Spring Hill County School.
 * Brian's performance at school was outstanding and, in 1950, he won a place at Accrington Grammar School.
 * His results in the General Certificate were phenomenal, easily a record for the school."
 Like many boys good at mathematics, Brian also excelled at chess.
 * Hartley loved sports, particularly cycling and running.